SamikBose/samikbose.github.io/index.md

     </figcaption>
   </figure>
 </div>

-- **Project 2** - Decoding structure and mechanism of allosteric modulators in a Zn-metallopeptidase Neurolysin by molecular dynamics and Markov state modeling.

 - **Project 3** – Understanding the chemical attributes of suitable binders in target proteins by machine learning-driven Flexible Topology simulations.